tomjoht/learnapidoc/_docs/documenting_api_endpoints/docapis_new_endpoint_to_doc.md

 <p>The report won't include any details about riptide conditions. </p>

 <p>Although users can enter beach names, there are only certain beaches included in the report.
-Users can look to see which beaches are available from our website at <code>http://example.com/surfreport/beaches_available</code>.
+Users can look to see which beaches are available from our website at <code>https://example.com/surfreport/beaches_available</code> (not a real URL).
 The beach names must be url encoded when passed in the endpoint as query strings.</p>

 <p>To switch from feet to metrics, users can add a query string of <code>&units=metrics</code>.
 Default is <code>&units=imperial</code>.</p>

-<p>Here's an <a href="http://www.surfline.com/surf-report/south-beach-ca-northern-california_5088/">example</a> of how developers might integrate this information.</p>
+<p>Here's an <a href="https://www.surfline.com/surf-report/south-beach-ca-northern-california_5088/">example</a> of how developers might integrate this information.
+This site shows the height of the surf coupled with a cam.</p>

 <p>If the query is malformed, you get error code 400 and an indication of the error.</p>
 </div>